Privacy choices

 Best uses for gamut checks

 Gamut checking is most useful when a color needs to move between screens, CSS, design-system documentation, and print conversations.
-It helps clarify whether a color is ordinary sRGB, wide-gamut-specific, or only an approximate print candidate.
+This tool records the source syntax and color space, shows which target gamuts contain the authored coordinates, and keeps fallback and print approximations clearly labeled.

 Web and app color documentation